openstack-archive/dragonflow/doc/source/pluggable_db.rst

 For example: Dragonflow Neutron plugin, the Dragonflow local controller, external applications.

 This component was added for one main reason:
-We didnt want to expose the DB driver to the internal data schema/model of Dragonflow.
+We didn't want to expose the DB driver to the internal data schema/model of Dragonflow.
-We didnt want that every new feature in Dragonflow will trigger changes in the various different DB drivers.
+We didn't want that every new feature in Dragonflow will trigger changes in the various different DB drivers.

 This component has an interface to add/set/delete elements in our model (like logical